128technology/docs/docs/config_command_guide.md

 Set of options for configuring how private AS numbers are modified in advertised AS paths.

 Options:
-all             Remove all private ASes in the AS path. replace-all     Replace all private ASes with the local AS. only            Remove private ASes only if the AS path contains just private ASes. replace-only    Replace private ASes with the local AS only if the AS path contains just private ASes. disable         Do not remove private ASes.
+- all: Remove all private ASes in the AS path.
+- replace-all: Replace all private ASes with the local AS.
+- only: Remove private ASes only if the AS path contains just private ASes.
+- replace-only: Replace private ASes with the local AS only if the AS path contains just private ASes.
+- disable: Do not remove private ASes.

 ## `configure authority router routing routing-protocol neighbor address-family route-reflector`